Parallel Painting

 Most Wildomar homes were built between 2000 and 2012 and feature builder-grade oak or maple cabinetry with raised-panel doors.
 The most common finish is a honey or golden oak stain that now reads as dated to most homeowners.
 Some of the custom hillside homes along Grand Avenue and Baxter Road have higher-end wood species — alder, hickory, cherry — with darker stains or glazed finishes.
 A handful of older ranch properties have original 1970s-80s oak or pine cabinets with decades of built-up paint or wax that needs a full strip-and-reset before a new finish will hold.
 Regardless of the starting point, our Italian 2K polyurethane system delivers a factory-quality result on all of these substrates — whether you want to keep the wood character with a clear topcoat or fully convert to a painted finish in modern white, gray, navy, or any custom color.

 Yes.
 We serve every Wildomar neighborhood, including The Farm, Windsong Valley, Autumnwood, Sycamore Creek, and the older ranch-style communities along Baxter Road and Clinton Keith.
-Wildomar is about 25 minutes from Anza, and we have refinished cabinets throughout the city since 2016.
+Wildomar is approximately 40–50 minutes from Anza via CA-371 west through Temecula and I-15 north, and we have refinished cabinets throughout the city since 2016.
 The older ranch homes on acreage tend to have 1970s-80s original oak or pine cabinetry that needs a full prep reset — cleaning, degreasing, grain filling, priming — before a modern finish can hold.
 Newer builds in The Farm and Windsong Valley usually have early-2000s honey oak or painted maple tract cabinetry; those projects often convert to a modern white, gray, or navy using Italian 2K polyurethane.
 Every Wildomar project — regardless of house age or neighborhood — gets the same coating system and the same 5-year written warranty.

 Standard cabinet painting applies single-component paint — latex or alkyd — to your cabinets, often with a brush or roller.
 These coatings remain thermoplastic, meaning they stay soft, yellow with age, and chip under daily use.
-In the Inland Empire heat, that failure accelerates: edge chipping in months, yellowing within a year, peeling around sinks and stoves.
+In the Southwest Riverside County heat, that failure accelerates: edge chipping in months, yellowing within a year, peeling around sinks and stoves.
 Our refinishing process uses Italian 2K polyurethane, a two-component catalyzed coating that chemically cross-links into a permanent thermoset polymer.
 The result is factory-level hardness, zero yellowing, and superior scratch, moisture, and chemical resistance.
-Applied via professional HVLP spray in a HEPA-filtered environment, it produces the glass-smooth finish that brushes and rollers cannot replicate.
+Applied with professional HVLP spray after HEPA-vacuumed prep and sealed negative-pressure containment, it produces the glass-smooth finish that brushes and rollers cannot replicate.
 Expected lifespan is 15-20 years versus 3-5 for latex, and every Wildomar project comes with a 5-year written warranty.

 Or call Tyler directly: (951) 551-0583